syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-cat.md

 **plakar cat**
 \[**-no-decompress**]
 \[**-highlight**]
-*snapshotID&nbsp;filepath&nbsp;...*
+*snapshotID*:*filepath&nbsp;...*

 # DESCRIPTION

 The
 **plakar cat**
+command outputs the contents of
+*filepath*
-command outputs the contents of files within Plakar snapshots to the standard output.
+within Plakar snapshots to the standard output.
 It can decompress compressed files and optionally apply syntax highlighting based on the file type.

+The options are as follows:

 **-no-decompress**